project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 \end{bmatrix}
 $$

-How to we create these states in QuTiP?
+How do we create these states in QuTiP?

-In [Tutorial 3](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/03-a-two-state-system-in-a-quantised-field.ipynb#3.5---Describing-coupled-systems-in-QuTiP) we learnt to describe such states| by using the tensor product.
+In [Tutorial 3](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/03-a-two-state-system-in-a-quantised-field.ipynb#3.5---Describing-coupled-systems-in-QuTiP) we learnt to describe such states by using the tensor product.
 For example, we would create the |+,-> state by doing:
 <!-- #endregion -->

 ```python